brabblevideo/haredis/README.md

   and add the
  `this.auth_pass = spec.auth_pass;`

- in the `lib/Node.js lines 11 or 12` should be something like:
+ to the `lib/Node.js lines 11 or 12` and it should be something like:

 ```
  function Node(spec, options) {